SINGLE UNITARY COUNCIL FOR BUCKINGHAMSHIRE

 Raised Wooden Planters – Holmer Green

-The Parish Council has repeated the summer planting of the raised wooden beds in Turners Place together with planters at the Village War Memorial and hanging baskets at Rossetti Hall.
+The Parish Council has repeated the Autumn planting of the raised wooden beds in Turners Place together with planters at the Village War Memorial.

-Winter planting of the raised beds will take place during the Autumn.
+Summer planting of the raised beds will take place during the Spring 2019.
 Donations are always very welcome for this as our funds are limited.
 If residents or groups would like to contribute please contact the Clerk on 01494 715429 or email firstname.lastname@example.org

 HS2 and the Parish Council